- Costilla County Prevention Partners

 - Personal Care Provider

 Personal Care Provider (PCP) Service: Personal Care Providers (PCPs) are part of the OLTC program.
-The PCPs are bilingual, they come to the home on a regular basis and they form positive, caring relationships with their clients as they assist with their daily personal care and home-making needs.
-People enrolled in the OLTC program are eligible for PCP care.
+The PCPs come to the home on a regular basis and they form positive, caring relationships with their clients as they assist with their daily personal care and home-making needs.
+People enrolled in the OLTC program are eligible for PCP services.

 Homemaker Job Description: Homemaker involves lifting (no more than 10 lbs), stooping, bending, pulling, pushing, twisting, stretching, and running errands.
 Homemaker services are provided in the home of an eligible client, when the individual ordinarily responsible for these activities is temporarily absent or unable to manage the household activities.